mulerkal/FLIFRA/README.md

    python client.py
    ```

 3. **Run multiple clients**: In practice, spawn multiple instances (up to 100) of `python client.py`.
-Each will simulate one FLIFRAClient.
+Each will simulate FLIFRAClient.

 4. **View results**:

-   * After simulation, the server will save `cicids_10percen.eps` with accuracy curves.
+   * After the simulation, the server will save with accuracy curves.
    * You can convert or view this EPS in your favorite plotting tool.

 ## 📖 Citation